micro-community/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 that reason we continue to include a Service Framework which acts as a framework for building your services and accessing the underlying systems of the server.

-The Service Framework provides pre-initialised packages for all of the features of the server and creates a convenient initialiser for defining your own services starting with `service.New`.
+The Service Framework provides pre-initialized packages for all of the features of the server and creates a convenient initializer for defining your own services starting with `service.New`.
 A Service has a name, endpoints, contains a server of its own and a client to query other services.
 The framework does enough for you but then attempts to get out of your way so the rest is up to you.